Jared-Freeman/CS474-Project-1/README.md

 ## Building

-Q2 and Q4 may be build using Cmake, or the provided makefile.
+Q2 and Q4 may be built using Cmake, or the provided makefile.

 ### Build Using Cmake: